ablackack/SailHelper/README.md

 # SailHelper
-This is an app to help sailors around the world
+This is an app to help sailors around the world.
+You can request the actual weather and have a navigation with OpenSeaMap.